pandora2000/xass/README.md

 ###Example 2

-You can use `root` class for convenience.
+You can use `root` class for specify a root class name.

 ```sass
 // /app/assets/stylesheets/main/hoge/piyo/fuga.sass